Choosing Where to Start

 “My first AI workflow is: drafting meeting summary notes from client call transcripts.
 I will try this for 3 weeks.
 Success looks like: summary generation in under 5 minutes with 90%+ accuracy on key points.
 I will evaluate on March 14.”

-Why does writing matter?
-Because vague intentions are easy to abandon.
+Put this somewhere visible.
+Tell someone if accountability helps.
 “I should try AI for something” becomes “I’ll get to that eventually” becomes “I never really committed to that anyway.”
-A written commitment with specific dates and metrics creates a structure that resists drift.
+A written commitment with specific dates and metrics resists that drift.
+When you’ve written “I’m evaluating on March 14,” you’re less likely to abandon ship on March 8 because you had one frustrating session.

 Context Matters: Solo vs. Team